 Q: Can I defer my admission?

 A: Deferral requests are reviewed and approved by the Admissions Committee.
-An admitted student may make a written request to defer admission for one year to the Data Science program office.
 International students must first submit financial support documentation to the Rackham Graduate School before the deferral request can be considered.
 Please be aware that deferrals are for admission status only; financial aid offers may not be deferred.
 The process for requesting deferrals is subject to change based on current situations (i.e. a global pandemic).

 Q: How can I unlock my U of M Friend Account?